Gabu-Rayon/Gabu-Rayon/README.md

 - 🔭 I’m currently working on Django Python
 - 🌱 I’m currently learning Data Science and Machine Learning
 - 👯 I’m looking to collaborate on NodeJS
-- 🤔 I’m looking for help with
+- 🤔 I’m looking for help with React JS
-- 💬 Ask me about ...
+- 💬 Ask me about Data cleaning, Exploration and Visualization.
 - 📫 How to reach me: nelsonmokoro37@gmail.com
 - 😄 Pronouns: Mr Nelson Mokoro
 - ⚡ Fun fact: Football and Music